Skip to main content

 Monitoring Schedule

-Each Monitoring system (except for Offline Recording, OS State, and OCR) has a simple scheduler at the bottom of its settings panel.
+Each monitoring channel (except for Offline Recording, OS State, and OCR) has a simple scheduler at the bottom of its settings panel.
 Using this scheduler, you can quickly specify when the tracking will take place.

 Click on a day to enable/disable it.
 Drag the two slider ends to adjust the time.
 Click the Reverse icon to reverse the time.

-You can press the Apply to all button to apply the schedule to all monitored systems.
+You can press the Apply to all button to apply the schedule to all monitoring channels.
 A warning will appear:

-If you click the Apply to all button, it will override the monitoring schedule of all monitored systems.
+If you click the Apply to all button, it will override the monitoring schedule of all monitoring channel.

 Screen Recording